foundersandcoders/ws-pure-functions-easy-testing/README.md

 The second function returns an impure function, which we can wait until the right moment and then call.

-Imagine our impure as being an unpredictable cannon, which we load in the safest way possible.
+Imagine our impure function as being a big stupid cannon, which we load as safely as possible.
 Then eventually light the fuse, and run away from.
 ```
 function visionChange (changeTransition) {
   return changeTransition ? false : true